onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ## Release date: 2023-01-24

 ### Features
-* The end-users is now redirected to the `post-logout-url` after a OIDC logout request, even when the provided ID token is recently expired or there is no active session for that client.
+* The end-user is now redirected to a whitelisted `post-logout-url` after a OIDC logout request, even when the provided ID token is recently expired or there is no active session for that client.

 ### Bugs
 * The [Device API](../api-reference/end-user/device-v4.md) now returns a timestamp for `lastLogin`.